show_page.php1 : dv08.jpg

 HISTORY: None

-HISTOPATHOLOGIC DESCRIPTION: Small intestine: There is mild to moderate blunting, atrophy, and fusion of 80% of the villi.
+HISTOPATHOLOGIC DESCRIPTION: Small intestine: There is mild to moderate blunting, atrophy, and less often fusion of 80% of the villi.
 Affected villi are lined by attenuated to cuboidal epithelial cells.
 Enterocytes located at the villous tips are often swollen with abundant, pale eosinophilic, vacuolated cytoplasm (degeneration), and multifocally form syncytia with abundant pale flocculant cytoplasm and up to 15 nuclei.
 Multifocally, enterocytes are shrunken with hypereosinophilic cytoplasm and a pyknotic nucleus (single cell death).
 Goblet cells are diffusely moderately reduced in number.
 The lamina propria is mildly expanded by low numbers of lymphocytes, plasma cells, neutrophils, and eosinophils.

 MORPHOLOGIC DIAGNOSIS: Small intestine: Villar blunting, atrophy, and fusion, diffuse, moderate, with multifocal enterocyte degeneration and viral syncytia, CD rat, rodent.